 Additional Assessment or Treatment Courses: 3-4 hours

 One additional assessment or treatment course is required; students are to choose a course or course combination from the following:

 Students must complete at least one area of emphasis including a restriction of an elective needed to fulfill that area of specialization.
 No single class can count in two areas of emphasis

 Applied Behavior Analysis

 Other Program Requirements

-Doctoral Prepracticum: 120-150 hours first year (onsite; approximately five hours per week for one year; students answer phones, do intakes, and do some clerical work.
-The doctoral prepracticum is part of 20 hour per week doctoral assistantship).
+- Doctoral Prepracticum: 120-150 hours the first year (onsite; approximately five hours per week for one year; students answer phones, do intakes, and do some clerical work.
+The doctoral pre-practicum is part of 20 hours per week doctoral assistantship).

-Internal Practicum: 500 hours for one year and 150-200 per year for next two years (onsite); starting Spring of first year, doctoral students begin to see 1-2 clients at the clinic along with telephone duty.
-Fall and Winter of second year, students see 4-6 clients.
+- Internal Practicum: 500 hours for one year and 150-200 per year for next two years (onsite); starting Summer of the first year, doctoral students begin to see 1-2 clients at the clinic along with telephone duty.
+Fall and Winter of the second year, students see 5-6 clients.

-M.S. clinical supervision and undergraduate teaching (in third and fourth years of program); advanced students prepare two educational workshops for first-year students for spring.
+- M.S. clinical supervision and undergraduate teaching (in third and fourth years of the program); advanced students prepare two educational workshops for first-year students for summer.